Annual Events

 We love recognizing the outstanding people of the EMU community!
 The Faculty Development Center hosts a university-wide event called Thank-An-Eagle, where EMU students have a chance to thank an instructor, staff member, coach, GA or mentor who has helped them during their time here at EMU.

-The 2023 Thank-An-Eagle event was held on Monday, April 17th, at 3:30 PM.
-Check back for details regarding the 2024 event as they become available.
+Check back for details regarding the 2025 event as they become available.

 Decorative image for card